 GUIDELINES FOR PROJECTS IN LIEU OF DISSERTATION

 As mentioned in the Proposal section, students in the PNC program generally submit a major project in lieu of traditional research.
+They can defend it or, more appropriately, use it to support their autobiography.
 This might take the form of a novel, a book of poetry, a textbook, directory or series of journal articles, an original work of art, a play, a concert, an academic conference or symposium, a graphic design project, a community-based project or organization or another major product of unique design.

 Student’s choosing to submit a project in lieu of dissertation are required to prepare a formal write-up which justifies the project, describes it purpose and explains the importance of the project in the same format of a traditional dissertation.
 The written document MUST EXPLAIN AND JUSTIFY THE UNIQUE CONTRIBUTION TO PNC ORGANIC PSYCHOLOGY AND THE PUBLIC THAT THIS PROJECT REPRESENTS.

 The write-up will look quite similar to a traditional dissertation manuscript.
 Students will need to describe the project structure and the processes through which it was developed and clearly identify the role they played in the project.
 Most of the time, a write-up of approximately 50 pages should be adequate for the task, so long as it is carefully guided by the procedural information provided in this handbook and the APA style manual.